wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 People with more money than they know what to do with struggle with [living up to expectations](http://www.bloomberg.com/news/features/2015-10-01/children-of-the-yuan-percent-everyone-hates-china-s-rich-kids){:target="_blank"}.
-Friends who had it easy on Tinder found it devalued love for them &mdash; why try when another opportunity is just a swipe away?
+Friends who have it easy on Tinder find it devalues love for them &mdash; why try when another opportunity is just a swipe away?

 What people faced had varying degrees of consequence to the outside world, but